cytoscape/cytoscape.js-cola/README.md

   unconstrIter: undefined, // unconstrained initial layout iterations
   userConstIter: undefined, // initial layout iterations with user-specified constraints
-  allConstIter: undefined, // initial layout iterations with all constraints including non-overlap
+  allConstIter: undefined, // initial layout iterations with all constraints including non-overlap };

-  // infinite layout options
-  infinite: false // overrides all other options for a forces-all-the-time mode };
 ```

 ## Notes

-- If you want to maintain interactivity, you probably should not mix `infinite: true` with `fit: true`.
-Fitting naturally changes the zoom level, making dragging misaligned and feel weird to users --- though it still works technically.
-Better to just `fit: false` when `infinite: true`, and `cy.center()` or `cy.fit()` on `layoutready`.
 - The `alignment` option isn't as flexible as the raw Cola option.
 Here, only integers can be used to specify relative positioning, so it's a bit limited.
 If you'd like to see a more sophisticated implementation, please send a pull request.